AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ggsave("residuals_map.png", width = 10, height = 8, dpi = 300)
 ```
 ![OLS Residual Map](residuals_map.png)
 *Figure 9.
-Map of residuals from OLS regression.* This map visualizes the differences between observed fire occurrences and those predicted by temperature.
-This map highlights areas where the model performs well (low residuals) and where discrepancies exist (high residuals).
-While intermediate in the analysis pipeline, this step provides critical insights into spatial heterogeneity, paving the way for further refinement or localized analysis.
+Map of residuals from OLS regression.*
+Figure 9 shows a map of the differences between the actual wildfire occurrences and the predictions made by temperature data using OLS regression.
+This map helps identify areas where the model is accurate (low residuals) and where it’s less accurate (high residuals).
+While this step comes before the main analysis, it’s important because it shows where patterns vary across space, helping refine the model or guide more focused analysis.